eusoubrasileiro/stocks/Progress.md

           - Volumes are correct but interpolates when there is any discrepancy
     - [x] Verified that I am using wrongly `CopyTicksRange` checking last tick minus 1 ms isnt enough to get all ticks without repeating some.
 Fixed by comparing equality between samples in server and locally.
-    - [x] Failed - First solution found create a custom SYMBOL (unless change do MT4 that's x86 only)
+    - [x] Sucess - First solution found create a custom SYMBOL (unless change do MT4 that's x86 only)
         - Import bar data M1, import tick data
         - Use every tick based on real ticks
         - [x] Ideally minute bars should be created from the ticks because mt5 trust them more.
         If ticks and bars are available and differ bars are used and fake ticks are created.
         - [x] created `python\ticksnbars.py` able to process and create optimal ticks and bars for backtesting based only on exported ticks.
-        - Failed becase metatrader still creates fake ticks with non-sense volumes altough 1 minute bars and ticks are correclty adjusted.
+        - [x] the first fail probably was due `python\ticksnbars.py` not working properly.
+Now even using minute bars with skipped minutes doesnt create unreal ticks.
     - [x] Sucess - Second Solution use only the times created by `CopyTicksRange` and copy ticks from file created by python from original cleanned ticks.
 Doing so `bid` and `ask` will have nothing to do with reality but only for the execution of orders.
 Everything else can be used.
       - Another alternative is to give up metatrader backtesting because x86 version of MT4 according to Hindenburgo lack and fails in optimization.
 And use C code backtest engine created + python packages for genetic (minimization/optimization).
 Since my algos are not complicated for execution that would not be very throublesome.
+  - [ ] Just need to write a metatrader tests.
+Everything ready in C++ for that.

  - [x] Using one thread for the back-testing is enough since sklearn get all other threads once `.fit` is called.
 So cpu is allways in 100%.